SubjunctiveQuaver/subjunctivequaver.github.io/_drafts/2026-01-19-aussie-guide-to-koine-greek.md

 2. anglicised academic models (Erasmian system)
 3. the Modern Greek sound (Byzantine system).

-This article tends to use the Koine system, with Erasmian notes where needed or where it aids distinction.
+This article tends to use the Koine system, aiming to be faithful to the Early Koine pronunciation used when the New Testament was written in the first century AD.

 ### Vowels: a deeper dive